apache/predictionio/docs/manual/source/datacollection/eventapi.html.md

 only.
 They should not be supported by SDK nor used by real application under normal circumstances and they are subject to changes.

+INFO: Instead of using `curl`, you can also install JSON browser plugins such as **JSONView** to pretty-print the JSON on your browser.
+With the browser plugin you can make the `GET` queries below by passing in the URL.
+Plugins like **Postman - REST Client** provide a more advanced interface for making queries.

 The `accessKey` query parameter is mandatory.

 Replace `<your_accessKey>` and `<your_eventId>` by a real one in the following: